canjs/can-route/doc/can-route.md

 This provides the basics needed to create history enabled single-page apps.
-However, `route` addresses several other needs aswell, such as:
+However, `route` addresses several other needs as well, such as:

   - Pretty urls.
   - Keeping routes independent of application code.